unitycoder/VegetationStudioProExtensions/README.md

 ## Batch Functions

-Custom Functions for use with Vegetation Studio Pro
+Custom Functions for use with Vegetation Studio Pro.

+* Runtime Spawn

-Rutime Spawn: Enable or Disable "run-time spawn" of all of the Vegetation Items of the selected Biome.
+  Enable or Disable "run-time spawn" of all of the Vegetation Items of the selected Biome. *Note: No Undo available!*

 ![batch-functions](https://user-images.githubusercontent.com/10963432/72217509-30ff6380-352f-11ea-8235-417559de31a7.png)